THE place for Arts Information on Kauai, the Garden Island

-BEVERLY MONTEL: Beverly Montel is retired and has lived in Wailua since 2006.
-Prior to retirement, she had a 40-year career in the printing and graphics industry.
+BEVERLY MONTEL: Beverly Montel had a 40-year career in the printing and graphics industry.
 Initially, she worked for a wholesale company in Union City, CA, eventually becoming the advertising manager.
 After working for a printing company in Fresno for 10 years, Beverly and her husband started their own printing business which, after 25 years, grew into one of Central California’s largest commercial printing establishments.
-Her many interests include beading, quilting and gardening.
-She is also an active volunteer for Child & Family Services on Kaua’i.
-She came to GIAC as a volunteer for E Kanikapila Kakou.
+She is retired and has lived in Wailua since 2006.
+She is an active volunteer for Child & Family Services on Kauai and came to GIAC as a volunteer for E Kanikapila Kakou.

 PETER STERNE: Peter Sterne is a graduate of USC.
 He has a BA in Radio-Television and an MA in Telecommunications.
-He worked at ABC-TV in many capacities, ending up as Director of Current Comedy and Variety Shows.
-He then went to James Komack & Co and was in charge of “Welcome Back Kotter.”
+He worked at ABC-TV, ending up as Director of Current Comedy and Variety Shows.
+He went to James Komack & Co and was in charge of “Welcome Back Kotter.”
 He ended his career at CBS-TV, again holding several different positions, including VP of Current Comedy and Director of Movies and Mini-series.
 Peter retired to Lake Tahoe where he served on the Board of the Lake Tahoe Summer Music Festival.
-He and wife, Jan, moved to Kaua’i permanently in 2006.
-He is active in Rotary, and he and Jan teach Qi Gong and volunteer at GIAC.
+He and wife, Jan, moved to Kauai permanently in 2006.
+He is active in Rotary, teaches Qi Gong and volunteers at GIAC.

 DIANE WRY UNDERWOOD: After earning a M.D. degree from the University of Colorado, Diane completed an Ophthalmology residency in Virginia and was a fellow in corneal surgery at Kresge Eye Institute in Michigan.
 She served on the board of the Lions’ Eye Bank and as an associate professor, taught residents at the Medical College of Hampton Roads.
-Following over 24 years of practice in Norfolk, Virginia, she is retired from medicine.
-Diane and family moved to Kaua’i in 2004 to enjoy and embrace the Hawaiian culture where she is currently pursuing a lifelong interest in the arts, painting with Kaua’I artists and seeking her own style.
-A member of KSA and GIAC, she would love to assist in developing a Center for the Arts on Kaua’’i.
+After 24 years of practice in Norfolk, Virginia, she is retired from medicine.
+Her family moved to Kauai in 2004 to enjoy and embrace the Hawaiian culture where she is currently pursuing a lifelong interest in the arts, painting with Kauai artists and seeking her own style.
+A member of KSA and GIAC, she would love to assist in developing a Center for the Arts on Kauai.

-CAROL KOUCHI YOTSUDA: A charter member of the GIAC and its first president, Carol has been an active volunteer in the arts for five-plus decades, bringing enrichment to the lives of the people of Kaua’i.
-She started the E Kanikapila Kakou program, the Kaua’i Crafts Studio, Van Go! and has served as Director of the Kaua’i Academy of Creative Arts.
-She has an MFA from the University of Hawai’i and is a practicing artist, a retired public school art teacher and art instructor at the Kaua’i Community College.
-Presently, she serves as Executive Director/Treasurer of the GIAC.
+CAROL KOUCHI YOTSUDA: A charter member of the GIAC and its first president, Carol has been an active volunteer in the arts for five-plus decades, bringing enrichment to the lives of the people of Kauai.
+She started the E Kanikapila Kakou program, the Kauai Crafts Studio, Van Go! and the Kauai Academy of Creative Arts.
+She has an MFA from the University of Hawaii and is a practicing artist, a retired public school art teacher and art instructor at the Kauai Community College.
+She serves as GIAC Executive Director.

-ANNE E. O’MALLEY, former editor of ARTS, the Garden Island Arts Council newsletter, is a freelance writer and photojournalist.
-She served as editor of ForKaua’i and forkauaionline.com.
-She holds an M.S. degree in journalism from Boston University.
-Her work appears regularly in local publications, is cast in bronze along the Koloa Heritage Trail, was in a set of five interpretive panels accompanying an exhibition on rare and endangered plants of Hawai’i at the United States Botanic Garden in Washington, D.C. and appeared at the Smithsonian Folk Fair Festival on the Mall in Washington, D.C.
+ANNE E. O’MALLEY, former editor of ARTS, the Garden Island Arts Council newsletter, is a freelance writer and photojournalist who holds an M.S. degree in journalism from Boston University.
+She served as editor of ForKaua’i and forkauaionline.com and her work appeared regularly in local publications and is cast in bronze along the Koloa Heritage Trail on Kauai’s South Shore.
+She wrote the copy for a set of five interpretive panels accompanying an exhibition on rare and endangered plants of Hawai’i at the United States Botanic Garden in Washington, D.C. and that has become part of its permanent collection.
 She edited a book on native Hawaiian master weavers that is in the Smithsonian Institution’s collection.